 Pilot 1 which will optimize the mileage of Battery Electric Vehicles in reference to sea-road trips will involve 9 charging points and 5 electric vehicles in the following countries: Malta, Albania, Greece (Thessaly), Croatia (County of Primorje and Gorski Cotar), Montenegro (Port of Bar).

-Pilot 3 will test City Logistics for the last mile freight transport connections.
+Pilot 3 will test last mile city logistics.
 Battery Electric Vehicles will be used in 3 cities in collaboration with SMEs and farmer associations so as to propose a sustainable business model for agri-food chains.
 4 charging stations will be installed, 3 electric vehicles and 3 e-cargo bikes will be used in the following countries: France (Bouche-du-Rhone),Italy (Palermo), Portugal (Arrabida).

 Specific assessment reports will be issued for each Pilot so as to come up with homogenized and updated Sustainable Electromobility Plans after the testing period.